centrefornetzero/domestic-heating-data/README.md

 The pipelines transform and combine publicly available datasets to produce data relevant to the decisions households in England and Wales make about their heating system.

+Read the [post on our tech blog](https://www.centrefornetzero.org/how-we-use-bigquery-dbt-and-github-actions-to-manage-data-at-cnz/) for a longer description of how this works.

 ## Where can I download the data?

 You can't download it.